rozap/wubwub/README.md

 ```

 ##wat?
-This example will start at wikipedia.org, and follow *any* link and print the contents of every div on every page to stdout
+This example will start at wikipedia.org, and follow *any* link and print the contents of every p element on every leaf page to stdout

 #### Routes
 There are three kinds of routes, leaf routes, tree routes, and ignored routes.